-The request presents an aggregate amount for each of the six categories above, with a description of the kinds of work planned.
+This budget request presents an aggregate amount for each of the six categories above, with a description of the kinds of work planned.

 This justification also describes resource requirements to manage effectively the phased elimination of the backlog of deferred repairs.
-Although the Institution requests administrative resources in the Salaries and Expenses account, with other operating costs, it describes them here.
-The Institution treats the discussion in this manner because of the inextricable relationship between expanded project funding and project management.
+Although the Institution requests these administrative resources in the Salaries and Expenses account, with other operating costs, it describes the R&R related requests here.
+The Institution treats the discussion in this manner because of the inextricable relationship between expanded project funding and project management costs.